QiruiFU/565-P3/README.md

 ### Performance Analysis
 #### Russian Roulette
 Each time when a ray bounces, we can use a probability `p` to determine whether to kill this ray.
-If we kill it, just set `remainBouncing` to `0`.
+If we kill it, just set `remainBounces` to `0`.
 If we don't kill it, to make sure the expectation don't change, we need to update the light with `color = color / (1 - p)`, where `1-p` is the probability it survives.
 This method may lead to higher variance, but can keep energy conservative and make rendering faster.

 |    trace depth  |  5     |  10        |
 |-----------------|--------|------------|